Requirements as of 1 June 2022

 - Hard to prove claims like: “free”—if you’d like to use this claim contact firstname.lastname@example.org

 - Absolute claims: “best,” “#1 or number 1,” “every,” “only,” “all,” “always,” “will get”, or “you’ll get”

 - Don’t leave out key details users should know before signing up

 - Fake testimonials or quotes about the services

 When marketing services and products offered by Stripe, you must use either (a) English or (b) one of the official or commonly used languages of the country where your customer resides.

 Unless approved by Stripe in writing, you must not market Stripe’s products and services through any of the following types of marketing channels:

 You must present user agreements to your prospective customers before they submit their application.
 This allows businesses to fully understand the terms and conditions of the product before entering into a contract to use Stripe Issuing services.
-There are a few user agreements that prospective customers need access to, including:
+There are a few user agreements that prospective customers need access to depending on their geographic location, including: